cumtr/PG-SCUnK/README.md

 Here is an example workflow to run `PG-SCUnK` for a pan-genome build for 50 e.coli and published [here](https://www.nature.com/articles/s41592-024-02430-3)

 ```
+### Download the data and prepare the working directory

 # Download and uncompress the graph in .gfa format.
 wget https://zenodo.org/records/7937947/files/ecoli50.gfa.zst
 unzstd ecoli50.gfa.zst
 # create a temporary working directory
 mkdir TEMP

-# run the first script to extract all the assemblies from the graph.
+### run the first script to extract all the assemblies from the graph.

 bash /path/to/PG-SCUnK/scripts/GFA2HaploFasta.bash -p ecoli50.gfa -t TEMP -o ecoli50 -@ 1

-# Run PG-SCUnK
+### Run PG-SCUnK

 /path/to/PG-SCUnK/PG-SCUnK -p ecoli50.gfa -a ecoli50 -o Out_PG-SCUnK/ecoli50 -t TEMP -k 100

+### Postprocess the results (non mendatory)

-# Create a Ternary plot of the results from PG-SCUnK.
+# Create a Ternary plot and a barplot of the results from PG-SCUnK.
 Running this script for the first time may take a while, as it installs required packages and dependencies.
-Rscript --vanilla /path/to/PG-SCUnK/scripts/PG-SCUnK_plot.R Out_PG-SCUnK/ecoli50.stats.txt Out_PG-SCUnK/ecoli50.out.pdf
+Rscript --vanilla /path/to/PG-SCUnK/scripts/PG-SCUnK_plot.R Out_PG-SCUnK/ecoli50.stats.txt Out_PG-SCUnK/ecoli50.out

 # Locate the SCUnKs along the reference genome
 bash /path/to/PG-SCUnK/scripts/FindSCUnKsRegions.bash -b Out_PG-SCUnK/ecoli50 -r ecoli50/GCF_016403625.2*.fasta -t TEMP -o Out_PG-SCUnK/ -@ 1

+# Extract node sequences from the GFA graph into FASTA format
+awk '$1=="S" {print ">"$2"\n"$3}' ecoli50.gfa > Out_PG-SCUnK/ecoli50.nodeSequences.fa
+# Detect duplicated SCUnKs across nodes (can be slow if many duplicates exist)
+python /path/to/PG-SCUnK/scripts/findDupliSCUnK.py -d Out_PG-SCUnK/ecoli50.duplicated.txt -f Out_PG-SCUnK/ecoli50.nodeSequences.fa -o Out_PG-SCUnK/ecoli50.PosDupliSCUnK.txt

+# Report all k-mers present in multiple assemblies and their counts
+# Also generates a file reporting counts per quorum
+~/WORK/TOOLS/PG-SCUnK/scripts/GetHistoKmers.bash -a ecoli50 -o Out_PG-SCUnK/ecoli50 -t TEMP -k 100

 ```

 ---

 ## Citation

-If you use `PG-SCUnK`, please cite our [paper](https://www.biorxiv.org/content/10.1101/2025.04.03.646777v2).
+If you use `PG-SCUnK`, please cite our [paper](https://www.biorxiv.org/content/10.1101/2025.04.03.646777v3).

 ---